equinor/flotilla/backend/README.md

 To set up the backend on **Linux**, install .NET for linux [here](https://docs.microsoft.com/en-us/dotnet/core/install/linux).

+For the configuration to be able to read secrets from the keyvault, you will need to have the client secret stored locally in your secret manager as described in the [Configuration Section](#Configuration).

 ## Run

 To build and run the app, run the following command in the backend folder: